 The Chinookans are generally known for their extensive trade region and their advanced maritime development.
 They had master carvers who constructed longhouses, and ceremonial artwork, as well as built large western style canoes.
 These canoes were constructed to be fast, carry many people, hold lots of cargo, and large enough to enter the Pacific Ocean for trade with coastal tribes or to hunt whales.

 Some of the Chinookan tribes signed onto treaties which were eventually ratified by Congress.
 These tribes, Skilloot, Cascades, Clackamas, Multnomah, signed the Willamette Valley treaty with the intent to be removed to the Grand Ronde Indian Reservation.
 Between 1855 and 1856, many changes occurred in Oregon such that plans changed, resulting in some tribal peoples not being sent to the reservation.
 Some people opted to remain in their lands, some women intermarried with colonists and remained, while others (Cascades) were split up among different reservations in Oregon and Washington states.
-A good number of Chinookan tribes beyond Oak Point on the Columbia River, Chinook and Clatsop, their treaties were never ratified and their status as tribes remains unrecognized today.
+A good number of Chinookan tribes beyond Oak Point on the Columbia River, Chinook, and Clatsop, their treaties were never ratified and their status as tribes remains unrecognized today.

 The Klickitat tribes as well used the Columbia extensively.
 They lived north of the Columbia on the east side of the Cascades, but were great traders and moved around quite a bit in large bands.
-They also had no land bordering the Columbia, instead up the White Salmon river but were constant traders in the Columbia.
+They also had no land bordering the Columbia, instead had claims up the White Salmon river but were constant traders in the Columbia.

 The Cowlitz tribe are considered by many a Columbia river tribe.
-They lived primarily in the Cowlitz valley and down the Cowlitz river to about 5 miles from the Columbia.
-During the historic era they came to occupy many of the partially abandoned Chinookan villages.
+They lived primarily in the Cowlitz valley and down the Cowlitz River to about 5 miles from the Columbia.
+During the historic era, they came to occupy many of the partially abandoned Chinookan villages.
 The Chinookans lost many people in the malaria epidemic (1829-1835) and so could not fully occupy all of their traditional villages, these were taken over by Cowlitz, and Klickitat peoples.
 There developed blended communities in the original Chinookan villages.

 The following is a scattering of essays about the Columbia River Region.